 \begin{problem} Find the asymptotic value of $D_{\text{\em gen}}(n)$. \end{problem}

-Erd\H os \cite{erd87} also suggested to study the maximum number $\hd_{\text{\em gen}}(n)$ satisfying that for any set $\pts$ of $n$ points in general position, there exists a point $p\in \pts$ such that $\{p\}\times\pts$ determines at least $\hd_{\text{gen}}(n)$ distinct distances.
+\ignore{ -------------------------------------------------ignore----------------------------------------------- Erd\H os \cite{erd87} also suggested to study the maximum number $\hd_{\text{\em gen}}(n)$ satisfying that for any set $\pts$ of $n$ points in general position, there exists a point $p\in \pts$ such that $\{p\}\times\pts$ determines at least $\hd_{\text{gen}}(n)$ distinct distances.
 Consider a point set $\pts$ in general position and a point $p\in \pts$.
-If $p$ has a distance of $d$ from four other points of $\pts$, then each of these four points is incident to the circle whose center is $p$ and radius is $d$, contradicting the general position assumption.
+If $p$ has a distance of $d$ from four points of $\pts\setminus\{p\}$, then these four points are on the circle centered at $p$ and of radius $d$, contradicting the general position assumption.
 Thus, a trivial lower bound is $\hd_{\text{\em gen}}(n) \ge \lceil (n-1)/3 \rceil$.
-No non-trivial bound is known for $\hd_{\text{\em gen}}(n)$ (neither a lower nor an upper bound), and when discussing the problem, Erd\H os \cite{erd87} wrote ``It is rather frustrating that I got nowhere with\ldots".
+No non-trivial lower or upper bounds are known for $\hd_{\text{\em gen}}(n)$, and when discussing the problem, Erd\H os \cite{erd87} wrote ``It is rather frustrating that I got nowhere with\ldots".

 \begin{problem} Find the exact value of $\hd_{\text{\em gen}}(n)$. \end{problem}